VERIFY BEFORE RELYING

 Trap words 20 min EXCEPT, NOT, BEST, FIRST

-If you have work or family obligations, keep the same order and shorten the question counts.
-Do not sacrifice sleep to make the schedule look complete.
+If work or family cuts the day short, keep the order and reduce the question counts.
+Do not steal time from sleep to make the checklist feel complete.

-The last 24 hours are for control, not heroics.
+The final day is for control, not heroics.

 Block Time Task